 The name may have been changed to Celsius Mat & Vinhus, but “Kafé Celsius” has been around for as long as I can remember and is housed in the oldest preserved building from when Oslo was known as Christiania (17th Century).
 It’s a perfect place to stop off after a visit to Akershus Fortress.

 As with many of the other restaurants in the Kvadvaturen area of Oslo, there is a touch of old grandeur about the place.
 Kafé Celsius has always prided itself on cuisine a cut above the norm – their menu consists of only a few dishes (though the lunch and dinner menus do differ) – a testament to their dedication to providing a quality culinary experience.

 For lunch, choose from salads and sandwiches (shrimp or roast beef) to gravlax or mussels steamed in white wine.
 For dinner, Celsius dons a traditional Norwegian chef’s hat and offers a number of fish and meat dishes, including venison.
 Vegetarian fare is also available.

-Spring is springing and the Oslo outdoor scene is blossoming.
+With summer here, the Oslo outdoor scene is blossoming.
 Celsius has a fantastic environment for enjoying your food and drink while bathing in the sun’s rays.